PACE (communication methodology)

 Primary, alternate, contingency and emergency (PACE) is a methodology used to build a communication plan.
-The method requires the author to determine the different stakeholders or parties that need to communicate and then determine, if possible, the best four forms of communication between each of those parties.
-PACE also designates the order in which an element will move through available communications systems until contact can be established with the desired distant element(s).
-Ideally, each method will be completely separate and independent of the other systems of communication.
-For each method, the receiver must first sense which one the sender is using and then respond.
+The method requires the author to determine the different stakeholders or parties that need to communicate and then determine, if possible, the best four, different, redundant forms of communication between each of those parties.
+Ideally, each method will be completely separate and independent of the other systems of communication; failure of any component/process in one should not affect any other means to communicate.

-According to the United States Army, a PACE communication plan "designates the order in which an element will move through available communications systems until contact can be established with the desired distant element."
+PACE also defines the priority of communications systems.
+According to the United States Army, a PACE communication plan "designates the order in which an element will move through available communications systems until contact can be established with the desired distant element.".
+Agreed upon triggers inform parties when to move to another form.
+For each method, the receiver must first sense which one the sender is using and then respond, thus monitoring of more than one means is required.

 A PACE-based communication plan exists for a specific mission or task, not a specific unit, because the plan must consider both intra- and inter-unit sharing of information.
 An organization may have multiple plans for different situations, activities, and/or partners.

 Order and scope

+The PACE plan system is expressed as an order of communication precedence list;